jayps/base-backend-drf/readme.md

 ## Getting started
 Fork this repo to get started.
 This app is dockerized, so just run `docker-compose up -d` to start the application.
 Local development uses `python manage.py runserver`, whereas values like `staging` or `production` for the `environment` environment variable will cause the app to run with a uwsgi server.

-# TODO:
-- Example endpoints and models, including unit tests.
-Consider using users endpoints for this kind of thing.
-- Permissions system.

 ## Code formatting
 Please run `pre-commit install` before making commits to this repo.
 That'll helo with formatting.